-You'll need to have Disclosure and Barring Service clearance to work with young people and other vulnerable groups.
+You'll need to have Disclosure & Barring Service (DBS) clearance to work with young people and other vulnerable groups.

 Pre-entry experience in the field of community and participatory arts is important and you may need to provide a portfolio of delivering projects when you apply for jobs.
 Many community arts groups and initiatives rely on volunteers and it may be possible to get involved in a range of projects in a voluntary capacity or through internships.

 Regional arts councils hold lists of local community arts activities, organisations and events:

 Contact local arts agencies and companies to see if they have any voluntary opportunities.

 Local government is a major employer of community arts workers and many councils even employ small teams of arts workers.